Originally published July 2013.

 You alone are the Lord; You have made heaven, the heaven of heavens, with all their host, the earth and everything on it, the seas and all that is in them, and You preserve them all… (Nehemiah 9:6)

-Christians have inadvertently relinquished their rights to God’s good gift of natural health, a gift that encourages the body to do what God designed it to do, which is to use the immune system to heal itself.
-You see, the immune system is a tool given to us by God, and the plants God gave us at Creation are designed to complement and nurture it.
+Many Christians have inadvertently relinquished their rights to God’s good gift of natural health, a gift that encourages the body to do what He designed it to do.
+In fact, God gave us our immune system as a gracious tool, and the plants He gave us at Creation are designed to complement and nurture it.

 The vitamins and minerals, enzymes, amino acids, proteins, essential oils, and millions of other intricate necessities infused into the plants and trees are not there by accident!
 They were weaved into Creation by a loving Father for the purpose of serving His children.